DanushkaBandara5/Pos-Sytem/README.md

 ## Features
-- Register customer,delete registred customer and update thier details
+- Customer registration,delete registred customer and update the details of registered customer
-- Register item, delete item  and update item
+- Add a Item to the stock, delete item from the and update a item
-- place a order with respect to the registered customer or unregisterd customer
+- Place a order with respect to the registered customer or unregisterd customer
-- update stock for each order and maintained records for every order
+- Update stock for each order and maintained records for every order